xiaojing168jmg168/readme-generator/README.md

 ## Description
 🔍 This application was created to generate a high-quality, professional README depending on a series of questions a user answers in their command line using Node.js.
-The ReadMe.md file is created in the dist directory and can be found there.
+The ReadMe.md file is created in the dist directory and can be found [here](./dist/README.md).

 ## Table of Contents